The Climate Action in Language Education series

 There is a global water crisis.
 In this lesson, the learners will use and develop their reading skills to gain a bigger understanding of the crisis, its causes and some possible solutions.
 They will go on to use some 21st-century skills such as collaboration and creativity to make some campaigning posters to create a greater awareness of the problem in their local communities.

 The lesson plan and student materials have been designed to be used in either face-to-face classrooms or remote teaching contexts.
+There are two shorter reading texts to aid differentiation, to use with smaller classes or to use less paper.

 During and after the lesson, learners will be able to demonstrate they can: